Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Conjecture for AdS/CFT

 where $\mathscr{L}_{A_1,A_2}$ is the area of the codimension-2 extremal surface homologous to the union of $A_1$ and $A_2$.
 As a corollary of this conjectured formula, the holographic negativity is related to the mutual information of the two intervals as

 Overall, there seems to be an intriguing connection between three quantum information theoretical quantities in holographic theories: the entanglement negativity, the entanglement of purification, and the mutual information.

 Unfortunately, computing the entanglement of purification would be rather difficult in general.
-Using random tensor networks \cite{random_TN}, we can compare the three quantities of interest: entanglement negativity, entanglement of purification, and mutual information.
+Using random stabilizer tensor networks \cite{2020PhRvL.125x1602N}, we can compare the three quantities of interest: entanglement negativity, entanglement of purification, and mutual information.
 We look at a tripartition of the boundary.
-It was stated in \cite{swingle_pure} that any such tripartition can be decomposed into Bell and GHZ-like states, up to unentangled states:
+It was stated in Ref.~\cite{2018JHEP...01..098N} that any such tripartition can be decomposed into Bell and GHZ-like states, up to unentangled states:

 with